timonmasberg/divera247/README.md

 ### Error handling

-The package is non throwing for requests.
+The package is non throwing for requests (except for `getAccessToken`).
 Every error will be represented as a `DiveraResponse`.
 The success is indicated with the `success` property.
 An error response is equivalent to the response from Divera.
 If the errors origin is the package, the `error` property will contain the error message.

 ## Contributing